sklarman/wordnet-distance/README.md

 # WordNet-distance
-WordNet-based concept similarity measure service.
+WordNet-based concept similarity measure rest API service.

 The service is a simple implementation of the Wu & Palmer similarity measure, as described e.g., in: http://blog.thedigitalgroup.com/sagarg/2015/06/10/words-similarityrelatedness-using-wupalmer-algorithm/